HTA: Policy and Principles

 10 week online course comprising 10 lectures and accompanying practical exercises.
 The lectures will be 45min/1hr in duration and exercises associated with lectures will take a notional 2 hours for the participants to complete.
 Each week the academic lead will be responsible for monitoring and contributing to the discussion board.
 The exercise solutions will be posted on moodle the following week.

-Full details of the 10 weeks of the HTA: Policy and Principles course can be found here - HTA Policy and Principles outline
+Full details of the 10 weeks of the HTA: Policy and Principles course can be found here - HTA policy and principles course outline

 Registration and Fees